No, it doesn’t. oTranscribe is designed to make the manual task of transcribing audio a little less painful.

 You an also open a video at a specific timeframe using a second query parameter (t=SECONDS or t=HH:MM:SS).

 Automatic loading of a video on a specific point in time using seconds notation: http://otranscribe.com/?v=VrMHA3yX_QI&t=506

 Automatic loading of a video on a specific point in time using HH:MM:SS notation: http://otranscribe.com/?v=VrMHA3yX_QI&t=45:54

 Elliot Bentley (that’s me) created oTranscribe, and is currently the sole developer.
 If you’re interested, Journalism.co.uk did a neat article on oTranscribe’s origins.

-Translations have been provided by the following talented and generous volunteers:
+Translations have been provided by over a dozen talented and generous volunteers.